-And that is the golden rule of organising a site: reduce unnecessary URLs and make sure each URL has a purpose for existing.
+And that is the golden rule when doing a site audit or conversion audit: reduce unnecessary URLs and make sure each URL has a purpose for existing.

 When we reorganise a site we are looking to minimise the number of useless URLs and maximise the value of the URLs that we do have.

 Plus, we make it less easy for users to get lost in our site structure, and this improves conversion rate optimization strategy.

 What sites look like after a good site audit / conversion audit